 You must enter into a legally binding grant agreement with the Commonwealth.
 We use two types of grant agreements in this program.
 Our selection will depend on the size and complexity of your project.
 Each grant agreement has general terms and conditions that cannot be changed.
 Sample grant agreements are available on business.gov.au and GrantConnect.
-The grant agreement has general terms and conditions that cannot be changed on business.gov.au and Grant agreement grant agreement has general terms and conditions that cannot be changed.
+The grant agreement has general terms and conditions that cannot be changed.
 A sample grant agreement is available on business.gov.au and GrantConnect.